MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/prompt-eng-ner/index.md

 {{< /notice >}}

 ## Technique #5 - Use domain prompts
 As seen above using the `jsonSchema` above gives us metadata in a structured format that we can use for downstream processing.
 However, there are some limitations in the number of characters you can set in the description for each `property` in the `jsonSchema`.
-One way to give further instructions to the LLM is to add `domain-specific` instruction in e.g. the `system` prompt:
+One way to give further instructions to the LLM is to add `domain-specific` instructions to e.g. the `system` prompt:

 {{< highlight markdown "linenos=inline, style=monokai" >}}